 Why is Red Dress Run so awesome?
-Because:

-- It’s primarily locals.
 That’s important, because the people who live in New Orleans are a special breed.
 Primarily, they’re a laid back, outgoing, and friendly bunch.
 This isn’t New Years or Mardi Gras, where people from all over the nation descend upon NOLA for a weekend or week of acting like idiots.
 It’s not a bunch of New Jersey meatheads, New York tough guys or trashy rednecks like some of the other NOLA party crowds drawn from all over the US.

-- You can’t take yourself or anyone else serious when everyone is wearing a red dress.
 It’s true.
 And in fact, the few random guys without red dresses might as well be wearing clown suits.
 And the few guys wearing baggy red Nike shorts and a red tank top look similarly retarded.
 Go home.

-- It draws less of a crowd than Mardi Gras.
 Again, different strokes, different folks, but I prefer party crowds that are just shy of shoulder to shoulder madness.
 I like to be able to move my way through the crowds, and to be able to get a drink without waiting in line for 15 minutes.
 To me, it’s just the right amount of people.
 And you don’t have to book your hotel room a year in advance.

 How did the Red Dress Run start?

-I found a fantastic explanation at the official Red Dress Run web site:
+I found a fantastic explanation at the official Red Dress Run website:

 “On August 7, 1987, a young lady wearing a red dress emerged from an airplane that had landed in southern California to visit a friend from her high school years.
 Shortly thereafter, she found herself transported to Long Beach, where her friend intended to introduce her to a zany running group called the “Hash House Harriers.”
 One member, noting her gender and attire, urged that she “just wait in the truck” until her host returned.
 With that goading, she ran into history sporting her red dress and heels.